vvaezian/vvaezian.github.io/Programming Languages/PostgreSQL.md

-*Postgres commands are are converted to lower-case and then evaluated.
+*Postgres commands get converted to lower-case and then evaluated.
 To force case sensetivity we need to wrap the names in double-quotes.
 E.g. the command `select * from myTable` tries to get data from the table `mytable` (which is different from the table `myTable`.*